-Keep children learning and having fun with a Sumdog Summer Slam!
+Keep children learning and having fun with a Sumdog Summer Challenge!

 Over the summer, teachers and students alike look forward to spending time with families, getting outside, and having fun!
 However, we also know that having children practice math a little bit each week will help them stay sharp and better prepare them for the next school year.

 With this in mind, we’ve put together some simple, engaging, effective ways to keep students on track this summer while still having fun.